-Section 3: Online Manage Features Part 8: How to Review Surveys
+Section 3: Online Manage Features

-The Review Surveys feature shows summaries of the Course Orientation Survey, End of Module Surveys, and End of Training Survey:
+Part 8: How to Review Surveys

-- For the Orientation Survey and End of Module Surveys, a summary lists the Average Score per question, Number of responses per question, and Open text responses with individual participant comments.
-The facilitator is able to view individual responses. - The summary for the End of Training Survey provides aggregate responses representing class results.
-The facilitator is not able to view individual responses.
+The Review Surveys feature shows summaries of the Course Orientation Survey and End of Module Surveys (Modules 2 and 6).
+A summary is provided that lists the Average Score per question, Number of responses per questions, and Open text responses with individual participant comments.
+The facilitator is able to view individual responses.